DMVS-APAC/dm-video-finder-doc/README.md

-# Dailymotion Universal Advance Search
+# Dailymotion Video Finder Pro

-Dailymotion Universal Advance Search is an Iframe-based solution to search videos from given channels(`owners`).
+Dailymotion Video Finder Pro is an Iframe-based solution to search videos from given channels(`owners`).
 The iframe is also able to communicate with the host via [`cross-window-communication`](https://javascript.info/cross-window-communication).

 ## Basic Information:
 - Iframe URL: https://staging.dmvs-apac.com/SearchIframe/lab/iframe.html